richardtjornhammar/impetuous/README.md

 https://docs.microsoft.com/en-us/windows/wsl/install-win10
 ```

 In order to run the code in this notebook you must enter a sensible working environment.
 Don't worry!
 We have created one for you.
-It's version controlled against python3.7 and you can get the file here:
+It's version controlled against python3.7 (and python3.8) and you can get the file here:

 https://github.com/richardtjornhammar/rixcfgs/blob/master/code/environments/impetuous-shell.nix